-The first time that I ever remember feeling self conscious about my body I was in 5th grade.
+The first time that I ever remember feeling self-conscious about my body I was in 5th grade.

 My excitement quickly diminished when another girl from the class came up to me and said something I will never forget: “I hope you don’t wear a two-piece.
 No one wants to see that.”
-The words came out of her mouth just as easily as if she was telling me that I had dropped a pencil.
+The words came out of her mouth just as quickly as if she was telling me that I had dropped a pencil.

-It hurt, and when I was getting ready to go to the party, I chose an old one piece bathing suit instead of the new two piece that my mom had just gotten me.
+It hurt, and when I was getting ready to go to the party, I chose an old one-piece bathing suit instead of the new two piece that my mom had just gotten me.

 In the years that followed, I had a lot of anger about that moment.
 “Who was she to tell me what I couldn’t wear?” and “We were the same size!
-Why was she allowed to wear a two piece?” were constant questions whenever I thought about that day.
+Why was she allowed to wear a two-piece?” were constant questions whenever I thought about that day.

 Throughout middle school and high school, I remained pretty inactive.
 I spent my days watching television, sitting on my computer, and mostly reading books.
-During that time however, I developed a couple of issues.
+During that time, however, I developed a couple of issues.

 The second was that although I had outgrown my childhood chubbiness, I would compulsively check the mirror for any signs of weight gain.
 If it had appeared that I looked slightly different, I would do hundreds of squats and sit-ups in my bedroom until I went back to the way I was.

-Not only were these issues unhealthy, they were extremely unproductive.
+Not only were these issues unhealthy, but they were also extremely unproductive.
 Skipping lunch in the high school cafeteria did nothing except leave me hungry and likely to binge when I got home, and my sporadic exercising didn’t do much to get or keep me in shape.

 By finding activities that I loved, I was more likely to do them on a consistent basis which made me both happier and kept me in better shape.